anantyash9/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

-  The First architecture i used was the LeNet without any changes.
+  The First architecture I used was the LeNet without any changes.
 I chose it because it was a good starting off point to experiment with hyper parameters and adding/removing layers.
 * What were some problems with the initial architecture?

-  The initial model didn't improve much when running for more than 30 epocs.
+  The initial model didn't improve much when running for more than 30 epochs.
 It was much faster to train but the accuracy was stuck below 90%.

 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
+Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc.), using an activation function or changing the activation function.
+One common justification for adjusting an architecture would be due to overfitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-  I was getting low accuracy on both traning and validation.
+  I was getting low accuracy on both training and validation.
 So I had to make the model more complex but instead of adding more layers I decided to make the convolution layers deeper.
-The first convolution layer in my model outputes 26x26x30 whereas the first convolution layer in LeNet's output had a depth of only 6.
-Similaryl the second convolution bumps the depth to 60.
+The first convolution layer in my model outputs 26x26x30 whereas the first convolution layer in LeNet's output had a depth of only 6.
+Similarly, the second convolution bumps the depth to 60.

 * Which parameters were tuned?
 How were they adjusted and why?

-  Almost all prarmeters were tuned.
+  Almost all parameters were tuned.
 See point 3 for the reasons.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-  I added dropout just after flattening the convolution layer with a keep probablity of 0.7.
-The idea behind this is that the second  copnvolution layer would look for features in the image like circles and squares which can be used by the fully connected layer to classify the sign.So, adding the dropout will force the network to learn to associate more features to a traffic sign and not rely on just a few.
+  I added dropout just after flattening the convolution layer with a keep probability of 0.7.
+The idea behind this is that the second convolution layer would look for features in the image like circles and squares which can be used by the fully connected layer to classify the sign.
+So, adding the dropout will force the network to learn to associate more features to a traffic sign and not rely on just a few.

 ### Test a Model on New Images